-Students may register online by visiting MyMRU at mymru.ca.
-Students requiring assistance may consult the Mount Royal University website (mtroyal.ca) for detailed instructions or may contact the Registrar's Office.
-Registration Help Line at 403.440.3303 or toll free at 1.877.676.0686.
+Students register online by visiting MyMRU.
+Students requiring assistance may consult the Mount Royal University website for detailed instructions or the Office of the Registrar.

+Registration Help Line: 403.440.3303

+Toll-free: 1.877.676.0686.

 New Students

 New students who have accepted an offer of final or conditional admission, and who have paid the tuition deposit, may begin course registration on or after the first day of registration for new students as outlined in the Academic Schedule.
 Academic advisors are available and may be consulted by students when planning a program prior to registering in courses.